wesandradealves/WEB3-api/README.md

-# 🚀 WordPress REST API with Docker
+# 🚀 WordPress BDM Digital REST API with Docker

 This repository contains a **WordPress setup** with a custom API theme and required plugins, all managed using **Docker Compose**.